 HOME > DESSERTS > TRUFFLES & CANDY

-These simple homemade truffles are so simple and so pretty.
-White chocolate truffles is full of chopped dried raspberries and coated into hazelnut croquants, for adding some crunch.
+You'll love these white chocolate truffles packed with dried raspberries and coated into hazelnut croquants.
 The tartness of raspberries amazingly balance the sweetness of white chocolate, all rounded by nutty hazelnut croquants.

 Love white chocolate truffles?
 Try our recipe for easy lemony truffles.
 You'll be amazed.
 Or for something different, we suggest our dark chocolate amaretto truffles.

-These simple homemade truffles are breeze to make and yet they are so delicious and pretty.
-For making them you will need only 5 ingredients, so be sure to use the quality one.
+These simple white chocolate truffles are breeze to make and yet they are so delicious.
+For making them you'll need only 5 ingredients, so be sure to use the high-quality ones.

-To make these truffles, you need to start out with pure white chocolate.
-Do not use chocolate chips in this recipe.
-We love to use Nestle baking white chocolate, but you can use any other quality brand you have on hand.
-Find them in the baking aisle of the grocery shop or order online.
+To make these truffles, be sure to have pure white chocolate.
+Don't use chocolate chips in this recipe.
+We love to use Nestle baking white chocolate bar, but feel free to use any other quality brand you have on hand (search in the baking aisle of the grocery shop or order online).

-As written in the recipe below, you need 200g of white chocolate for these truffles.
-Chop the chocolate bar it into small pieces - this will help the chocolate melt down easier and quicker.
-The best way to do this is using a sturdy kitchen knife on a cutting board.
+As written in the recipe below, you'll need 200g of white chocolate.
+Chop the chocolate bar into small pieces (this will help to melt it down easier and quicker).
+The best way to do this is using a sturdy kitchen knife and a wooden cutting board.

 For making the white chocolate ganache, you'll also need a few tablespoons of whipping cream (heavy cream or double cream are also fine, as long as the milk fat is 32% or more).
 Don't swap this for milk.